katriellucas/lecarde-2/README.md

 A reworked version of the keyboard control created by DragonX24.
 This file must be placed in the same directory the game locates if you downloaded the game and moved the game files to a fresh new location.

+#### NEW Hotkey Functions ####

+Due to the limitation of original GUI, there're instructions to some new functions that cannot be directly embedded in the GUI...
+- Toggle anti-alias on/off: F5/F6

+To make the game display 1:1 pixel perfect scale:
+- You must make sure the display monitor's vertical size is above 1000.
+- You must make sure the windows display scale is exact 100%.
+- Toggle anti-alias to off after opening the game.

 #### Read this if antivirus softwares flagged the game as Malware ####
 It's something about Clickteam's engine itself.
 Antivirus softwares don't seem to be too kind towards some Games used Clickteam's engine.
 If the problem that the antivirus softwares flagged the game as malware occurs, either turn off the antivirus software in question, or add the game to its white list.
 Also avoid directly sharing the zips or folder(s) which contain the exe file unless really necessary because some net drive safety calculation like Google's, don't seem to be too happy with the game.